-Ducks blanked by Portland 1-0 in final nonconference game before Pac-12 play
+Ducks soccer blanked by Portland 1-0 in final nonconference game before Pac-12 play

 Oregon soccer had seven shots before halftime and added eight more after intermission, but was unable to score on Monday, losing to Portland 1-0 in the final nononference game before Pac-12 play starts this weekend.
 Before Monday, the Ducks had scored at least one goal in each of their first seven games.